The Ark in Space: Plot

-The TARDIS materialises on an aged space station.
-Sarah is overcome by lack of oxygen.
-While Harry and the Fourth Doctor explore, Sarah is transported away and placed into cryonic suspension by the station computer.
-Harry and the Doctor explore and realise the station is a kind of ark.
-Discovering Sarah, Harry searches for a resuscitation unit but discovers a mummified human-sized insectoid lifeform instead.
+The TARDIS materialises on a seemingly empty space station.
+While the Doctor (Tom Baker) and Harry Sullivan (Ian Marter) explore, Sarah Jane Smith (Elisabeth Sladen) is automatically placed into cryogenic suspension by the station's computer.
+The Doctor and Harry discover the station is an "ark" carrying the station's crew and passengers in suspended animation.
+Harry discovers Sarah as well as a mummified human-sized insect.

-A woman called Vira revives from suspended animation.
-Vira revives both Sarah and Noah, Space Station Nerva's leader.
+Crew members Vira, Sarah and Noah are revived.
 The Doctor tells Vira that Nerva's inhabitants have overslept by several millennia, thanks to the insect visitor that sabotaged the control systems.
 Noah and the visitors clash, and Noah accuses them of murdering a missing crewmate.

 Noah investigates the power room and is infected by an alien creature.
 The Doctor realises the alien insect laid eggs inside the missing crewman, who became an alien now inhabiting Nerva.
 Noah kills a crewmate, but recovers enough to order Vira to revive the remaining crew and evacuate, but the Doctor realises the alien pupae will mature too quickly for this.
 He proposes that they destroy the Wirrn while they are in their dormant, pupal stage.

 Dissection of the Wirrn corpse reveals the Wirrn are vulnerable to electricity.
 As he tries to reactivate the station power, the fully transformed Noah attacks him.
 Noah reveals that the Wirrn were driven from their home by human settlers and now intend to absorb all human knowledge.

 The Doctor plans to electrify the cryogenic chamber to prevent the Wirrn from attacking more of the human crew.
 Because the Wirrn have disabled the station's power supply, the crew decide to use the generators on board a transport ship docked at the space station.
 Sarah volunteers to crawl through a narrow conduit carrying the power cable from the ship, and the Doctor succeeds in electrifying the cryogenic chamber.
 Set back, Noah, as the Swarm Leader, offers the others safe passage from Nerva if they leave the sleeping crew for the Wirrn, but the crew declines.

 Noah leads the entire swarm in an assault on the transport ship.
 Vira and the rest of the crew escape the transport ship after setting the autopilot.
 The transport blasts off carrying the entire swarm away from the station.
 The Doctor wonders whether this was Noah's plan all along, to save Nerva, and that there was some spark of humanity left in him.
 Noah transmits one final good-bye to Vira before the transport explodes with the entire Wirrn swarm on board.

 In the closing sequence, the TARDIS party teleport down to Earth to repair the receiver terminal and allow the ark colonists to repopulate the Earth.